pottekkat/personal-website/content/now.md

 ## Blog and Newsletter

 I write on this blog about my work and my other projects.
-I also send [biweekly newsletters](/subscribe/) to a couple of hundred people.
+I also send [occasional newsletters](/subscribe/) to a couple of hundred people.

 I don't plan to work on these full-time or scale and monetize them, at least for now.